-- 2.7 CCEA (through the Chief Executive's office) will maintain a Register of Gifts, Hospitality and Awards which will be available for periodic review.
-The purpose of the Register will be to counter any possible accusations or suspicions of breach of the rules of conduct by staff.
+- 2.8 Each Department within the Board will maintain Registers of Gifts, Hospitality and Awards which will be available for periodic review.
+The purpose of the Registers will be to counter any possible accusations or suspicions of breach of the rules of conduct by staff.
 The registers are subject to Freedom of Information (FOI) queries.
-A template is attached at Annex A that should be used to register gifts, hospitality, invitations etc. - 2.8 It will be the responsibility of Business Assurance to ensure all staff are made aware of this guidance and that the register are in place and properly maintained and updated.
+A template is attached at Annex A that should be used to register gifts, hospitality, invitations etc. - 2.9 It will be the responsibility of each Department to ensure all staff are made aware of this guidance and that registers are in place and properly maintained and updated.
+To facilitate the monitoring arrangements at paragraph 3.1, the board will maintain a register for each Department and a separate register for each member of the senior management team.